kyma-project/istio/docs/user/tutorials/01-55-send-requests-using-egress-and-mtls.md

     EOF
     ```

-5. Send a request to your workload without certificate and key:
+5. Send a request to your workload without a certificate and key:

     ```bash
     curl -ik -X GET https://$DOMAIN/headers